-For Example, I check the source code for the inquiry form on Devshala site and find what method is being used for it, then appropriate HTML Injection method can be selected accordingly.
+For Example, I check the source code for the inquiry form on the Devstringx site and find what method is being used for it, then the appropriate HTML Injection method can be selected accordingly.

 How is HTML Injection Performed?

 In this type of attack malicious user targets vulnerable parts of the website.
 Vulnerable parts of the website may be data input fields and the website’s link.
 The malicious HTML code can get into the source code by innerHTML.
 Let’s remember, that inner HTML is the property of DOM documents and with inner HTML, we can write dynamic HTML code.
 It is used mostly for data input fields like comment fields, questionnaire forms, registration forms, etc. Therefore those elements are most vulnerable to HTML attack.

-Suppose, we have a questionnaire form, where we are filling appropriate answers and our name.
-And when the questionnaire is completed, an acknowledgment message is being displayed.
-In the acknowledgment message, the indicated user‘s name is also being displayed.
+Suppose, we have a questionnaire form, where we are filling in appropriate answers and our names.
+And when the questionnaire is completed, an acknowledgment message is displayed.
+In the acknowledgment message, the indicated user‘s name is also displayed.

 The message may look as shown below:

 How to Test against HTML Injection?

-When testing manually if an HTML Injection is possible, then simple HTML code could be entered – For Example, to check if the text would be displayed.
+When testing manually if an HTML Injection is possible, then simple HTML code could be entered – For HTML injection example, to check if the text would be displayed.
 There is no point to test with a very complicated HTML code, the simple code may be enough to check if it is being displayed.

 For Example, it may be simple tags with text: <h1>HTML Injection testing</h1>

 If HTML code being saved somewhere is displayed, then the tester can be sure, that this injection attack is possible.
-We can also find some online scanning tools, where you only have to provide the website’s link and scanning against HTML attack will be performed.
+We can also find some online scanning tools, where you only have to provide the website’s link, and scanning against HTML attacks will be performed.

 How to Prevent HTML Injection?